MurphyPone/murphypone.github.io/src/content/game-theory.md

 On the real, the best way to win is to wait like half a second for your opponent to throw their selection, throw its usurping strategy and

+### <a name="pennies" class="n"></a> 5.
+Penny Matching

-4. **Penny Matching** is another example of a zero-sum game.
+Penny Matching is another example of a zero-sum game.
 The premise is that there are two players, Even and Odd.
 The goal for the Even player is to match the Odd player's selection, and the Odd player wants to be a deviant.

 <style type="text/css">
   .tg  { border-collapse: collapse; border-spacing: 0 ;}